techpkd123/Cricketer_Imagez_Classification/README.md

-##Installation instructions
+#Installation instructions

-# First go to project directory
+Open project in pyCharm or any IDE
-# Open project in pyCharm or any IDE
+First go to project directory
-# python3 server.py(Run the program)
+python3 server.py(Run the program)
-# Open app.html
+Open app.html
-# And just select an image and click on Classify
+And just select an image and click on Classify
-# After that you can see the results.
+After that you can see the results.